artisologic/rga-learn-coding-workshops/workshop2.md

 ***

-##Let's take all this and build something!
+##Let's take all this and build something, shall we?